Skip to main content

 Documents and data

 Data for use in news stories, advertising, and public relations strategies also comes from primary and secondary sources.
 Although different branches of the mass communication field have different uses for data, we are generally talking about large amounts of information organized and available for either online viewing or as downloadable files.
-This section is not divided according to Journalism, Advertising, and public relations, but key points are made for different areas of the industry where relevant.
+This section applies to all mass media subfields.
+Key points for different for different branches of the industry are made when necessary.

 If you were to download census data from the U.S. government, you would be accessing the data from the source.
 This is by definition primary data.